About First in the Family

 - participate in programming that supports college transition and success in their first year at PLU

 First-year students will be enrolled in a linked First Year Experience Program (FYEP) course on the topic of social justice.
 A certain number of class seats will be saved for commuter students to opt into this learning community.
 Previous courses have included (note: these are EXAMPLES only):

 - Democratic Citizenship | James Albrecht | FYEP 101 Section 05 | MWF 9:15-10:20 (2018-19)

 - Between the World and Me: Race and Identity in the United States | Angie Hambrick | FYEP 101 Section 28 | TR 11:50-13:35 (2018-19)

 - All Aboard!
 Adventures in Public Transportation | Rebecca Wilkin | FYEP 101 Section 19 | TR 11:50-13:35 (2018-19)

 Below are a few examples of programs that have occurred in First in the Family in the past!
-If you have an idea for a wing or hall program, contact your Resident Assistant to see about planning it!
+If you have an idea for a wing or hall program, contact your Resident Assistant or Community Advocate to see about planning it!

 - #PLUFIF Series including: dinners with faculty, LC retreat, film screenings, and more!

 - Overnight hosts for prospective high school students who are first-generation college students